YuliyaSheichenka/Encyclopedia/encyclopedia.md

 ## Pandas (dataframes)

-### How to avoid getting "Unnamed:0" column when opening a .csv file
+### How to avoid getting "Unnamed:0" column when opening a .csv file you previously saved

 ````python